Rajasthan: Language

 Hindi is the official language of the state, while English is the additional official language.

-The languages of Rajasthan primarily belong to the Rajasthani group of Indo-Aryan languages, which most people regard as their own language.
+The languages of Rajasthan primarily belong to the Rajasthani group of Indo-Aryan languages.
 In the north are dialects of Punjabi and Bagri, which is a transition between Rajasthani and Punjabi.
 In the northeast Shekhawati and Dhundari are spoken which gradually merge with Haryanvi.
 In the east Mewati is spoken in the Mewat region, while in the far east Braj is spoken.
 To the southeast Haryanvi is spoken.
 To the west in the heart of the Thar Desert Marwari is spoken, which merges to Gujarati in the southwest.
 In the south, in the Mewar region, Mewari is spoken, while in the hills of Wagad, Wagdi, a Bhil language, is spoken.
 Many speakers of Rajasthani languages refer to their language as Hindi, and Standard Hindi is the medium of education and is common in cities.
 Urdu is also common in cities although the vast majority of Muslims speak one of the Rajasthani languages as their first language.
 Sindhi is also common in the cities and along the border with Sindh in Pakistan where Dhatki, a transition between Marwari and Sindhi, is the main dialect on both sides of the border.

 The literacy rate of Rajasthan was 66.11% according to the 2011 census of India.

 The languages taught under the three-language formula are: